 Serial entrepreneurs repeatedly take risks in the professional world.
 Starting a business is a leap of faith that consumers will respond well to your idea and make you a success story.
 Starting one business seems difficult enough, yet many entrepreneurs do it over and over again.
 What drives entrepreneurs to continue starting new businesses once they’ve failed or succeeded with others is their desire to invest in risky ventures.
 The important thing to remember is that entrepreneurs take calculated risks that will move their businesses forward, not careless risks just for the sake of doing something dangerous.

 Entrepreneurs rarely make impulsive or spur-of-the-moment decisions.
 What looks like an extreme decision from the outside is typically a carefully planned and calculated business move.
 The greater the risk, the bigger the returns.
 Entrepreneurs understand this balance and know where to invest their money for the greatest likelihood of a profit.
-Entrepreneurs likely don’t see themselves as high risk takers—instead, they see themselves as people with a positive outlook for the future.
-Which leads us to trait number two…
+Entrepreneurs likely don’t see themselves as high-risk takers—instead, they see themselves as people with a positive outlook for the future.
+This leads us to trait number two…

 Positivity and Confidence